runningtoy/openhab-mdi/README.md

 ### Classic

 openHAB currently includes an extended 'classic' set of icons.
-The classic set `classic.yaml` includes an alternative for any of these icons.
+The classic set `classic.yaml` includes an alternative for any of these icons, including the minimal set.

-### Extra
+When you install the classic set, none of the original icons should be visible.

-In addition to the classic set, some additional useful icons have been mapped as `extra.yaml`.
+### Extended (default)

-Mainly as an example how to extend the classic set.
+An extended set of mapped icons.

-### Full
+This includes the classic as well as a lot of extra usable icons.

-The full set of mapped icons.
-This is the combination of both the classic as the extra set.
+The set is available as `mdi.yaml`

 ## Configuration